lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 improve model performance.
 * The optimized model resulted in a balanced accuracy of ~72% on the test data set.

-*Thorough discussion of project provided in repository along with data and model of neural network.
-Jupyter notebook available upon request.*
+*Raw data and neural network models can be found in the project repository.
+A Jupyter notebook containing a complete analysis is available upon request.*
 ![](/Images/neural_network_classification_of_amino_acids.PNG)